hyunwoo1124/CPSC452-Assignment3/README.md

 ## Special Note
 ```
-    Our team ran the program and it worked prefectly
+    Our team ran the program and it worked prefectly.
     And we learned alot about public key cryptography!
 ```